Cambridge Union

-The Cambridge Union Society, also known as the Cambridge Union, is a debating and free speech society in Cambridge, England, and the largest society in the University of Cambridge.
-Founded in 1815, it is the oldest continuously running debating society in the world.
+The Cambridge Union Society, also known as the Cambridge Union, is a historic debating and free speech society in Cambridge, England, and the largest society in the University of Cambridge.
+The society was founded in 1815 making it the oldest continuously running debating society in the world.
 Additionally, the Cambridge Union has served as a model for the foundation of similar societies at several other prominent universities, including the Oxford Union and the Yale Political Union.
 The Union is a private society with membership open to all students of Cambridge University and Anglia Ruskin University.
 The Cambridge Union is a registered charity and is completely separate from the Cambridge University Students' Union.

-The Cambridge Union has a long and extensive tradition of hosting prominent figures from all areas of public life in its chamber, both state- and international-based, including the Dalai Lama, President Ronald Reagan, Bill Gates, Stephen Hawking, Prime Ministers Winston Churchill, Margaret Thatcher and John Major, presidential candidate Bernie Sanders, as well as comedian Stephen Fry.
-Previous presidents of the Cambridge Union have included author Arianna Huffington and economist John Maynard Keynes.
+The Cambridge Union has a long and extensive tradition of hosting prominent figures from all areas of public life in its chamber, both state- and international-based, including the Dalai Lama, US presidents Theodore Roosevelt and Ronald Reagan, Bill Gates, Stephen Hawking, UK Prime Ministers Winston Churchill, Margaret Thatcher, and John Major, presidential candidate Bernie Sanders, as well as comedian Stephen Fry.
+Previous presidents of the Cambridge Union have included economist John Maynard Keynes, novelist Robert Harris, politician Kenneth Clarke, and author Arianna Huffington.

 History

-The Cambridge Union was founded on 13 February 1815, eight years before the Oxford Union was founded in 1823.
-Several years after it was founded, on 24 March 1817, the Cambridge Union was temporarily shut down by the University.
-In 1821 the Union was allowed to reform, under strict guidelines.